tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

       False -> Nothing
 ```

-However, this is quickly becoming very deeply nested, lets use our previous `char` parser to ensure correct behaviour for the empty string, rather than duplicating that logic.
+However, this is quickly becoming very deeply nested.
+Let’s use our previous `char` parser to ensure correct behaviour for the empty string, rather than duplicating that logic.

 ```haskell
 -- >>> parse (is '+') "+456"